With a superlative drive in difficult conditions Lewis Hamilton won the 2020 Turkish Grand Prix.

 It’s a contentious issue, but one that needs a certain question answering before it can be attended to: what constitutes a ‘great’?
 Let’s consider some factors:

-Michael Schumacher is, quite rightly, considered one of the greatest drivers of all time, and not least because he is the most successful.
+Michael Schumacher is, quite rightly, considered one of the greatest drivers of all time, and not least because until very recently he has been the most successful.
 His was a rare talent, his work ethic was something else, and his ability to inspire a team to get behind him is legendary.

 Ayrton Senna is another who is always ranked among the greats; he was a sublime talent with an almost other-worldly gift and also a charismatic man outside the cockpit.